SiobhanP1/community-garden/README.md

 ## User Stories

-* As a first-time visitor to this site, I want to know what makes this community garden special so I can decide if it is worth visiting or finding out more.
-I want to know why they do what they do, what their goals are and who is running the garden.
+* As a visiting user of this site, I want to know what makes this community garden special so I can decide whether it is worth visiting.
-* As a first-time visitor to this site, I need to know what kind of activities take place there so that I can discover whether the garden hosts activities that I might like to participate in.
+* As a visiting user of this site, I need to know what kind of activities take place at the garden and who they are for so that I can decide whether to participate.
-* As a person who wants to visit the garden, I need to know the location so that I can go there.
+* As a visiting user of this site, I need to know the location of the garden so that I can go there.
-* As an interested visitor to this site, I need to find news about events so that I can decide whether to participate.
+* As a visiting user of this site, I need to find news about events so that I can participate.
-* As an interested and busy visitor to this site, I need to be able to receive news about events so that I don't miss out.
+* As a visiting user of this site, I need to know how to receive news about events so that I don't miss out.

 ## Features